nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-07/lab/README.md

 ## Assignment Submission Instructions

-For this lab, you will be required to deploy it to Heroku.
+For this lab, you will be required to deploy your app to Heroku.

 ### Configure your repository